TheSharkhead2/Project_Creator/README.md

 #### project_path

 The path to the directory in which you want the project to be created (the path to the parent directory).
+This must be **relative** to where you are running this command.

 #### language